hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app.html.markdown

 A `cors` block supports the following:

-* `allowed_origins` - (Required) Specifies a list of origins that should be allowed to make cross-origin calls.
+* `allowed_origins` - (Optional) Specifies a list of origins that should be allowed to make cross-origin calls.

 * `support_credentials` - (Optional) Whether CORS requests with credentials are allowed.
 Defaults to `false`